node-tools/config-loader/README.md

 ### Other types

-If you must load settings from JSON or envvar, EnvLoader supports more types than those formats, serialised as string.
+If you must load settings from JSON or envvar, Env-o-Loader supports more types than those formats, serialised as string.

 - Date: use [ISO 8601][iso8601]: `2010-10-10` for October 10, 2010.